Northwood, London: Transport

-The area is served by Northwood, Northwood Hills and Moor Park London Underground stations, on the Metropolitan line.
+London Underground stations on the Metropolitan line that serve the area are Northwood, Northwood Hills, and Moor Park.

 The area is also served by Transport for London contracted bus routes 282, 331 and H11, connecting the area to Ruislip, Harrow, Northolt, Denham, Greenford, Uxbridge and Ealing Hospital.

-The area is also served by Arriva Shires & Essex route 328 connecting the area to South Oxhey, Watford, Leavesden and Abbots Langley, and by Red Eagle Buses, which terminate at Mount Vernon Hospital with the R1 to Maple Cross and the R2 to Chorleywood – through Harefield and Rickmansworth.
+The area is also served by Red Rose Travel routes 328, 346 connecting the area to Watford via South Oxhey and Carpenders Park, and by Red Eagle Buses, which terminate at Mount Vernon Hospital with the R1 to Maple Cross and the R2 to Chorleywood – through Harefield and Rickmansworth.

-Schools
+Education

 See the List of schools in Hillingdon.